Teaching, Learning, and Leading with Schools and Communities (TLLSC) Teacher Preparation Program

 Teacher preparation requires an all hands on deck approach, where university, school, and community partners share the responsibility to prepare teachers to support student learning, achievement, and success.
 Rather than isolate teacher preparation off in the university, TLLSC sets teaching and learning in partner schools and communities.
 This site-based program provides teacher candidates with extensive opportunities to work alongside expert teachers in urban classrooms in high-need, high-performing schools and community organizations.

 Teacher Preparation for Diverse Classrooms

-Loyola faculty have partnered with schools and community organizations to ensure that teacher candidates gain extensive deep experiences engaging with diverse populations, including students with special needs and those labeled as English language learners (ELLs).TLLSC ensures that all teachers are prepared to serve all learners, including students from diverse social, emotional, behavioral, cultural, linguistic, developmental and academic backgrounds.
+Loyola faculty have partnered with schools and community organizations to ensure that teacher candidates gain extensive deep experiences engaging with diverse populations, including students with special needs and those labeled as English learners (ELs).TLLSC ensures that all teachers are prepared to serve all learners, including students from diverse social, emotional, behavioral, cultural, linguistic, developmental and academic backgrounds.

 Authentic Teaching Practices Increase over Four Years

 (Engage in teaching – don’t just talk about it!)